A topic from the subject of Literature Review in Chemistry.

 • Natural substances are a diverse group of compounds with a wide range of structures and properties.

-• Many natural substances have biological activity, and they are used in a variety of medicines, cosmetics, and nutritional supplements.
+• Many natural substances have biological activity and are used in a variety of medicines, cosmetics, and nutritional supplements.

-• The chemistry of natural substances is a complex field, and new discoveries are being made all the time.
+• The chemistry of natural substances is a complex field, and new discoveries are constantly being made.

 The chemistry of natural substances is based on the principles of organic chemistry.
 Organic compounds are compounds that contain carbon atoms.
-They are typically found in living organisms, and they are responsible for a wide range of biological functions.
+They are typically found in living organisms and are responsible for a wide range of biological functions.

-Natural substances can be classified into a number of different groups, including:
+Natural substances can be classified into several groups, including:

-• Alkaloids: Alkaloids are nitrogen-containing compounds that are found in many plants.
-They are often used as medicines, and they can have a variety of effects on the body, including stimulating, sedative, and hallucinogenic effects.
+• Alkaloids: Nitrogen-containing compounds found in many plants.
+They are often used as medicines and can have various effects on the body, including stimulating, sedative, and hallucinogenic effects.
+Examples include morphine (opioid analgesic), nicotine (stimulant), and caffeine (stimulant).

-• Glycosides: Glycosides are compounds that are composed of a sugar molecule linked to a non-sugar molecule.
-They are found in many plants, and they are often used as medicines.
+• Glycosides: Compounds composed of a sugar molecule linked to a non-sugar molecule (aglycone).
+They are found in many plants and are often used as medicines.
 Glycosides can have a variety of effects on the body, including diuretic, laxative, and anti-inflammatory effects.
+Examples include cardiac glycosides (used to treat heart failure) and saponins (having diverse biological activities).

-• Terpenes: Terpenes are hydrocarbons that are found in many plants.
-They are often used as fragrances, and they can also have a variety of medicinal effects, including anti-inflammatory, antimicrobial, and anticancer effects.
+• Terpenes: Hydrocarbons found in many plants.
+They are often used as fragrances and can also have a variety of medicinal effects, including anti-inflammatory, antimicrobial, and anticancer effects.
+Examples include menthol (cooling agent), limonene (citrus scent), and taxol (anticancer drug).

 The chemistry of natural substances is a complex and fascinating field.
-New discoveries are being made all the time, and these discoveries are leading to new medicines, cosmetics, and nutritional supplements.
-The study of natural substances is a valuable tool for understanding the natural world and for improving human health.
+Ongoing research continues to unveil new discoveries, leading to the development of new medicines, cosmetics, and nutritional supplements.
+The study of natural substances is a valuable tool for understanding the natural world and improving human health.

 Chemistry of Natural Substances Literature Review